bitlogik/uniblow/README.md

 - Eject the dmg disk and you can delete the dmg file.

-To increase the security, the Mac dmg package and also the uniblow app are signed (stapled) and notarized by Apple, bringing even greater confidence in the integrity of the application.
+To increase the security, the Mac dmg package and the uniblow app are signed (stapled) and notarized by Apple, bringing greater confidence in the integrity of the application.

 Devices